davegreyuk/our-seo-for-wordpress/README.md

 # SEO for WordPress®

-SEO for WordPress® is a comprehensive plugin designed to optimize your WordPress® site for search engines.
+SEO for WordPress® is a free WordPress® plugin designed to optimize your site for search engines.

 It provides tools to manage meta tags, breadcrumbs, RSS customization, robots.txt rules, and sitemaps.